briansegs/pixel-art-maker/README.md

 This is a webpage I made for the "Pixel Art Maker" project from Udacity.

-On the webpage you can create beautiful art one pixel at a time!
+On this webpage you can create beautiful art one pixel at a time!

 Some of the features:
 * You can choose your grid size and proportions.